 - Unique advancements in energy form part of our reputation.

 We are confident in the stability of our infrastructure investments.

 - We have a long-term plan for our road network.

 - We have a financial plan in place to support our community assets.

 - Municipal equipment is in sound condition.

-This document will include a narrative around what citizens can expect to see as a result of the strategic plan and how it might impact their daily lives.
-Also, administration will begin working on a business plan and budget built around achieving success in the areas identified by Council.
+This document includes a narrative around what citizens can expect to see as a result of the strategic plan and how it might impact their daily lives.
+The next step will involve development of a business plan and budget built around achieving success in the areas identified by Council.

 Any questions about the process to date or upcoming work can be directed to your Councillor or by contacting the Beaver County Service Centre at 780-663-3730.